Skip to main content

 Reduced litter lunches are highly encouraged.

-Campers are not permitted to use microwaves or other multi-use appliances (e.g., toasters, kettles, serving utensils).
+Campers will not have access to microwaves or other multi-use appliances (e.g., toasters, kettles, serving utensils).

 Nutrition and hydration breaks are taken outside (weather permitting).